lagooned/blog/posts/emacs-scala-env.md

 this will initialize the elisp module which controls package installation, and then install the latest version of use-package. to make it execute, run `(load-file "~/.emacs.d/init.el")` in the **\*scratch\*** buffer. this will start the installation process.

+# setting up lsp

-then after that has been done, add the following use-package definitions:
+after you have setup package.el, add the following use-package definitions:

 ```elisp
 (use-package company